browserengineering/book/book/chrome.md

 But since the `Browser` controls the canvas and handles events, it decides when rendering happens and which tab does the drawing.
-After all, you only want one tab drawing its contents at a time![^unless-windows] So let's remove the `draw` calls from the `load` and `scrolldown` methods, and in `draw`, let's pass the canvas in as an argument:
+After all,[^unless-windows] you only want one tab drawing its contents at a time!
+So let's remove the `draw` calls from the `load` and `scrolldown` methods, and in `draw`, let's pass the canvas in as an
+argument:

 [^unless-windows]: Unless the browser implements multiple windows, of course.